Backlash (2016): Background

-The event was held at the Richmond Coliseum in Richmond, Virginia.
+The 12th Backlash, which was the first held since 2009, took place at the Richmond Coliseum in Richmond, Virginia.

-Backlash is a pay-per-view (PPV) event that was established by WWE in 1999.
-It was held annually from 1999 to 2009, however, in 2010, Backlash was discontinued and replaced by Extreme Rules—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-In August 2011, WWE ended the first brand extension, but in mid-2016, the brand split was revived and the roster was again divided between the Raw and SmackDown brands where the wrestlers were exclusively assigned to perform.
-WWE also brought back brand-exclusive PPVs, and due to the need for more PPV events, on July 25, 2016, Backlash was reinstated to be held exclusively for the SmackDown brand.
-As a result, it was WWE's first brand-exclusive PPV of the second brand split and was the 12th Backlash.
-Tickets went on sale July 30 through Ticketmaster.
+Backlash was a professional wrestling pay-per-view (PPV) event that was established by WWE in 1999 and held annually until 2009.
+The concept was originally based around the backlash from WWE's flagship event, WrestleMania.
+After its 2009 event, Backlash was discontinued and replaced by Extreme Rules.
+In August 2011, WWE ended the first brand extension, but in mid-2016, it was reinstated with the main roster again divided between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+WWE also brought back brand-exclusive PPV events (which they had previously done during the first brand split from 2003 to 2007), increasing the amount of PPV events per year.
+As such, Backlash was reinstated to be held exclusively for the SmackDown brand, which was the first brand-exclusive Backlash since 2006.
+As a result, it was WWE's first brand-exclusive PPV event of the second brand split.
+Tickets went on sale on July 30 through Ticketmaster.

-The original concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-The 2016 Backlash, however, was scheduled to be held on September 11, 2016, at the Richmond Coliseum in Richmond, Virginia, thus ending its previous tradition of being the post-WrestleMania PPV.
-The event was instead held after SummerSlam that year.
-It was the first and so far only Backlash to be held in September.
-In addition to traditional PPV, the event was also livestreamed on the WWE Network, which is WWE's online streaming service that launched in February 2014.
+The 12th Backlash was scheduled to be held on September 11, 2016, at the Richmond Coliseum in Richmond, Virginia, which ended its previous tradition of being the post-WrestleMania event.
+The event was instead held after SummerSlam that year, and was the first and only Backlash to be held in September.
+In addition to traditional PPV, this was the first Backlash to livestream on the WWE Network, which launched in February 2014.
+This was also the first Backlash held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April 2011, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.